altela/odoo-api/README.md

-# OdooExternalAPI
+# Odoo XML-RPC Connection With Python
-External API for create, read, write, delete (CRUD) record of Odoo through your own third-party app or module.
+XML-RPC connection for External API to create, read, write, delete (CRUD) record of Odoo through your own external third-party app or module using python programming language.

 Please read this README file thoroughly.
 All files in `main` are using the same var and if you put everything into one .py file it should be work (tested using python 3.9).
 In order to work, you should add [main configuration](#Main-Configuration) below to your .py files first.
 Then, you can add [additional configuration](#Additional-configuration) based on what you need.